 The hardscaped eastern amenity space is pulled away from the sidewalk with open area and a landscape buffer to separate the two spaces.
-The hardscaped amenity is intended as a play area, for games and sports, and larger gatherings (i.e. dinner parties).
-This space acts as a buffer at the zone transition but also supports alley activities at it's terminus.
+The hardscaped amenity is intended to function for fames, sports, and larger gathering (i.e. dinner parties).